rlindskog/Kog/README.md

 ```
 NODE_ENV=production npm run start
 ```
-Use this and not start:prod because it actually sets the NODE_ENV=production and some of the files rely on process.env.NODE_ENV (debug)
+Use this and not ```npm run start:prod``` because it actually sets the NODE_ENV=production and some of the files rely on the NODE_ENV being production.

 **Why I chose to make this:**